Working with Tables

 // retrieve the first row in the table where "firstName" property is set to "Ada"

-const row = tables.activeTasks.findOne({ firstName: 'Ada' });
+const row = store.activeTasks.findOne({ firstName: 'Ada' });

 // retrieve the first row in the table where the "ownerID" is greater than 10.

-const row = tables.activeTasks.findOne(v => v.ownerID > 10);
+const row = store.activeTasks.findOne(v => v.ownerID > 10);

 The findById() method will return the row matching the provided _id predicate.
 Your where predicate can be an (_id).